Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Aboleth.md

     \ telepathy from the image's position as if present at that position.
 If the image\
     \ takes any damage, it disappears.  "
   "name": ""
-- "desc": "If the aboleth dies, the first two effects fade over the course of dice:\
+- "desc": "If the aboleth dies, the first two effects fade over the course of 3d10\
-    \ 3d10|avg|noform (3d10) days."
+    \ days."
   "name": ""
 "source":
 - "MM"